 Certain criteria can help an enterprise choose when to automate.
 One vital determinant is the repetitiveness of the task.
 The more times that you need to repeat activity to complete a process, the higher the need for automating.

 Take customer support emails, for example.
 Most companies have automated replies for customers when they send emails.
 You should also check the level of accuracy that a particular task demands.
 Consider automation in areas that involve a series of tasks.

-The benefits workflow automation offers is task automation, team allocation, process refinement, accountability, traceability, and centralise data to name a few.
+The benefits workflow automation offers is task automation, team allocation, process refinement, accountability, traceability, and centralised data to name a few.

-If your company is to apportion a budget for workflow automation, then you should know that to expect in terms of ROI.
+If your company is to apportion a budget for workflow automation, then you should know what to expect in terms of ROI.

 When you have activities that need to be done a certain way every time, automating them reduces the risk of mistakes.
 Human error is among the sources of wastage in business.
 Forgetting to include a batch of products in the inventory can have serious consequences.
 However, if you have technology that handles the inventory, such mistakes are eliminated.

 Because the system can repeat the same processes over and over, businesses enjoy consistency.
 Universal standard operating procedures allow you to maintain the same standards in your services or products.

 Workflow and automation can benefit any department that follows business processes.
 This can be from marketing, finance and accounting and even human resource (HR) can be automated using workflows.